Coaches Corner

 USGA Rules for Blind Golfers and Coaches

-The United States Golf Association (USGA) provides rules and clarifications for coaches assisting blind golfers during competitive rounds.
+The United States Golf Association (USGA) provides guidance and clarifications regarding the role of coaches assisting blind golfers during competitive play.
+These rules ensure fairness in competition while recognizing the unique support required in blind and low vision golf.

 Definition of a Coach: